Code-Institute-Submissions/API-second-project/README.md

 ## Project Surface
 ### Design Choices
 (i) The colour scheme of header text and the nav bar is intended make the title of the website stand out.
 (ii) The nav bar text changes colour when user hovers over the text.
-This will show them that the text is a link.
+This will show them that the text is a clickable link.
 Additionally, when the mouse hovers over the text, the cursor changes.
 (iii) The font looks fun and appeals to users.
 The background image is attractive and colourful, so as to draw the users eye.
-(iv) The colour of the text box above the search bar font colour of the text inside the box matches the colours of the background image.
+(iv) The colour of the text box above the search bar and the font colour of the text inside the box matches the colours of the background image.

 ## Technologies